INSURANCE - CAR INSURANCE

 • Number of miles you drive annually

-I suggest shopping around to get the best deal.
-Getting quotes from insurance companies is free, and there’s no obligation to accept the offer.
+Shop around to get the best deal.
+Getting quotes from insurance companies is free, and there's no obligation to accept an offer.
 This allows you to compare cost and coverage to make the best choice.

 Who should get non-owner car insurance?

-You also might consider getting non-vehicle car insurance if:
+You also might consider getting a non-owner policy if:

-• You are required to file an SR-22: If you’ve had a DUI or enough at-fault accidents that your driver’s license has been suspended, you may have to carry an SR-22 insurance form showing you have the minimum liability coverage required by your state.
-Your insurer can provide you with a non-owner auto coverage policy that satisfies the requirements to have proof of insurance even when you don’t own a car.
+• You're required to file an SR-22 but don't own a car: If you've had enough moving violations, such as DUIs and driving uninsured, that your driver's license has been suspended, you may have to carry an SR-22 insurance form showing you have the minimum liability coverage required by your state.
+Your insurer can provide a non-owner policy that satisfies the requirements for proof of insurance even when you don't own a car.

 FAQs